.jpg?etag=%22fd6e9-633ddc92%22&sourceContentType=image%2Fjpeg&ignoreAspectRatio&resize=523%2B294&extract=0%2B0%2B308%2B290&quality=85)

 .jpg?etag=%22e3b6-6339e12b%22&sourceContentType=image%2Fjpeg&ignoreAspectRatio&resize=259%2B314&extract=0%2B20%2B241%2B294&quality=85)

-Our gambling counselling works towards bringing reality.
-The reality is the gambling industry always wins, which means the gambler always loses - on average.
-There will be intermittent wins, whilst overall losses will continue.
+The reality is that the gambling industry always wins, the gambler always loses - on average.
+There will be intermittent wins, overall losses will continue.
 Accepting that reality is a principal counselling objective.

 Gambling is guessing a random event of the future.
 Gambling can be fun and a way of adding excitement and enjoyment to a period of relaxation.
-It excites the reward centre of the brain in similar ways as some illegal drugs.
+It excites the reward areas of the brain in similar ways as some illegal drugs.

 After a time of not using the 'action' of gambling, the frequency of the 'thoughts' of gambling decrease - maybe to nothing.